trysupernova/supernova/CONTRIBUTING.md

    - For the API, you need to configure the `.env` file.
 You can copy the example file and edit it.
 Mostly you need to configure the database connection.
 Default values of those are in `apps/api/docker-compose.yml`:

      ```sh
-     cp .env.example .env
+     cp apps/api-v2/.env.example apps/api-v2/.env
      // then edit .env for the database connection variables as specified
      // see docker-compose.yml
      ```

 6. Start developing and watch for code changes:

    - For the API, you need to run infra pieces that the project depends locally (e.g the main MySQL database), then run the migrations on the database.
-Make sure you have Docker installed and running, then run:
+Make sure you have Docker installed and running, then at the project root, run:

      ```sh
-     pnpm db:start
-     pnpm db:migrate
+     pnpm setup
      ```

      Then run the API:

      ```sh
-     pnpm run dev:api
+     pnpm dev:api
      ```

+   - For the desktop, just do:

+     ```sh
+     pnpm dev:desktop
+     ```

+   - or if you like both:

 ## Building